-- The provider is formally notified, via certified mail, of our intent to terminate and the specific reason for the proposed action.
-The provider is informed of his or her right to appeal. - The provider may request a Level I appeal by providing additional written documentation which may include further explanation of facts, office or other medical records or other pertinent documentation within thirty (30) days from the date or the initial notification of termination. - Our credentialing committee will review the additional information provided and make a recommendation to either uphold or reverse the original determination.
-The provider will be notified via certified mail of the decision and of his / her right to request a Level II appeal if the decision is unchanged.
+- If the credentialing committee's recommendation is to terminate a provider from the network for documented quality deficiencies or failure to comply with recredentialing policies and procedures: The provider is formally notified, via certified mail, of our intent to terminate and the specific reason for the proposed action.
+The provider is informed of their right to appeal. - The provider may request a Level I appeal by providing additional written documentation which may include further explanation of facts, office or other medical records or other pertinent documentation within thirty (30) days from the date or the initial notification of termination - Our credentialing committee will review the additional information provided and make a recommendation to either uphold or reverse the original determination.
+The provider will be notified via certified mail of the decision and of their right to request a Level II appeal if the decision is unchanged.